301 vs 302 Decision Trees for Technical Site Migrations

 Context

-Selecting the correct HTTP status code dictates crawler behavior, cache control, and link equity transfer.
-A 301 (Moved Permanently) instructs search engines to replace the old index entry and transfer full PageRank.
-A 302 (Found) signals temporary routing, preserving the original URL’s indexing and authority.
-Misalignment fragments index topology and delays equity consolidation.
-Align your status code selection with the broader URL Mapping & Redirect Architecture to maintain consistent routing across edge and origin layers.
+Selecting the correct HTTP status code dictates crawler behaviour, cache control, and link equity transfer.
+A 301 (Moved Permanently) instructs search engines to replace the old index entry and transfer ranking signals to the new URL.
+A 302 (Found) signals a temporary route, preserving the original URL’s indexing and authority — the search engine should keep ranking the source URL and treat the destination as a stopgap.
+Misalignment fragments index topology, delays equity consolidation, and produces conflicting canonical signals that can persist for months.

 Pre-flight Checks